OlgaCarvalho/first_personal_website/_posts/2021-07-26-plan-a-project-handover.md

 title: "Plan a Project Hand-over"
 date: 2021-07-26
 ---
-When you leave a project you have to make sure that is left in prepared hands.
+When you leave a project you have to make sure that it is left in prepared hands.

 It seems simple enough: just showcase the project and its goals.
 However, I am sure you ran into issues and possible headaches along the way that the next team will surely also run into.

-When done wrong, deadlines may be missed (which hinders business relationships), you add stress to the team's workload, and you will be pulled back to a project you left (maybe months ago).
+A project hand-over when done wrong, deadlines may be missed (which hinders business relationships), you add stress to the team's workload, and you will be pulled back to a project you left (maybe a long time ago).
 When done right, the receiving team should be able to run the project smoothly after you leave.

 In this post you will find suggestions for organizing a project hand-over.